Statute of Limitations in the State of North Carolina

 The statute of limitations exists in order to force an aggrieved party to take action on their claim within a reasonable period of time or risk having their claim barred.
-Contract actions in North Carolina are subject to a three year statute of limitations.
+State Law contract actions in North Carolina are subject to a three-year statute of limitations.
 However, the statute of limitations is four years if the action involves a contract for the sale of goods.
 The statute of limitations can be extended for as long as ten years if the contract is signed under seal.
 In North Carolina, the statute of limitations does not begin to run until the plaintiff is entitled to institute and maintain a suit.
-In other words, the statute of limitations does not begin to run until the contract between the parties is breached.
+In other words, the statute of limitations time period does not begin to run until the contract between the parties is breached.

 A partial payment on a debt is another common, perhaps the most common, way in which the statute of limitations is “reset.”
 However, the partial payment must be made in such a manner in which it can be inferred that the debtor, by making the payment, “acknowledged and admit[ted] the greater debt to be due.”
 The statute of limitations begins to run anew from the date the last payment was made on the account.